SESASR-Course/ros2_setup_guide/docs/wsl2/ros2_dev_container.md

 FROM althack/ros2:humble-cuda-gazebo-nvidia
 ```

-This will install ROS2 with Gazebo and other dependencies.
+This will install ROS 2 with Gazebo and other dependencies.

 ## 2. Open the workspace in VSCode using Dev Containers